 As the website for the Clerk of the Circuit Court of Hillsborough County explains, depending on the amount you are seeking, your claim will be heard in different court divisions -- county civil for up to $15,000, and circuit civil for $15,000 and more.
 You can file a claim through small claims for amounts up to $5,000.
 Here is the small claims form for an automobile negligence action.

 You don't have to figure out what to do after a car accident in Tampa on your own.
 A legal professional can help you sort out your car accident claim.
 Fortunately, many accident cases are litigated on a "contingency fee" basis, which means that you will not pay any attorney fees unless and until you win an award or settle your case.
-You can even have a free consultation with a local attorney to discuss potential claims.
+Get started today and contact a local injury law attorney.

 Contact a qualified attorney.